sunpy/sunpy/docs/topic_guide/deprecation.rst

 Python and Package Support Policies
 ===================================

-``sunpy`` aims to support a wide range of Python versions:
+``sunpy`` aims to support:

-- Supports all Python versions released within the past three years.
+- All Python versions released within the past three years.
-- Support for newly released Python versions may take a few months to ensure compatibility but the aim is less than 6 months.
+- Newly released Python versions within 3 months but may longer due to upstream dependencies.

-``sunpy`` has a short list of core dependencies (Python, numpy, astropy, parfive) and a long list of optional dependencies.
+``sunpy`` has a short list of core dependencies (numpy, astropy, parfive) and a long list of optional dependencies.
 The minimum version of these packages that we enforce follows this policy:

-- **Python**: Released in the prior 36 months from the anticipated release date.
 - **astropy**: Released in the prior 12 months from the anticipated release date.
 - **Everything else**: Released in the prior 24 months from the anticipated release date.